fluidmindapp/privacy-policy/README.md

 We collect information about you through:

-* Direct interactions with you when you provide it to us, such as by corresponding with us.
+- Direct interactions with you when you provide it to us, such as by corresponding with us.
-* Automated technologies or interactions, when you use the App, for example, usage details, IP addresses, and information collected through cookies, and other tracking technologies.
+- Automated technologies or interactions, when you use the App, for example, usage details, IP addresses, and information collected through cookies, and other tracking technologies.

 The types of information that we collect include:

-* <u>Personal information</u> that we can reasonably use to directly or indirectly identify you, such as your name, email address, telephone number, internet protocol (IP) address, and any other identifier we may use to contact you.
+- <u>Personal information</u> that we can reasonably use to directly or indirectly identify you, such as your name, email address, telephone number, internet protocol (IP) address, and any other identifier we may use to contact you.
-* <u>Non-personal information</u> that does not directly or indirectly reveal your identity or directly relate to an identified individual, such as demographic, statistical, or aggregated information.
+- <u>Non-personal information</u> that does not directly or indirectly reveal your identity or directly relate to an identified individual, such as demographic, statistical, or aggregated information.
 We may derive non-personal statistical or aggregated data from personal information.
 For example, we may aggregate personal information to calculate the percentage of users accessing a specific app feature.
-* <u>Technical information</u>, including your device type, time zone setting, and usage details.
+- <u>Technical information</u>, including your device type, time zone setting, and usage details.

-***Information You Provide to Us***
+**_Information You Provide to Us_**

 When you download or use this App, we may ask you to provide:

-* Records and copies of your correspondence, including email addresses and phone numbers, if you contact us.
+- Records and copies of your correspondence, including email addresses and phone numbers, if you contact us.

-***Automated Information Collection and Tracking Technologies***
+**_Automated Information Collection and Tracking Technologies_**

 When you download, access, and use the App, it may automatically collect:

-* <u>Usage details</u>: When you access and use the App, we may automatically collect certain details of your access to and use of the App, including traffic data, location data, logs, and other communication data and the resources that you can access and use on or through the App.
+- <u>Usage details</u>: When you access and use the App, we may automatically collect certain details of your access to and use of the App, including traffic data, location data, logs, and other communication data and the resources that you can access and use on or through the App.
-* <u>Device information</u>: We may collect information about your mobile device and internet connection, including the device’s unique identifier, IP address, operating system, browser type, and mobile network information.
+- <u>Device information</u>: We may collect information about your mobile device and internet connection, including the device’s unique identifier, IP address, operating system, browser type, and mobile network information.
-* <u>Location information</u>: This App does not collect real-time information about the location of your device.
+- <u>Location information</u>: This App may collect your IP address, which may be used to estimate the general location of a device.

 The technologies we use for this automatic data collection may include:

-* <u>Mobile cookies</u>: A cookie is a small file placed on your smartphone, used to recognize users and their preferences on subsequent visits for tracking movement across other websites.
+- <u>Mobile cookies</u>: A cookie is a small file placed on your smartphone, used to recognize users and their preferences on subsequent visits for tracking movement across other websites.
 It may be possible to refuse to accept mobile cookies by activating the appropriate setting on your smartphone.
 However, if you select this setting, you may be unable to access certain parts of our App.
-* <u>Web beacons</u>: Pages of the App and our emails may contain small electronic files known as web beacons that permit Euthymia Technologies, for example, to count users who have visited those pages or for other related App statistics.
+- <u>Web beacons</u>: Pages of the App and our emails may contain small electronic files known as web beacons that permit Euthymia Technologies, for example, to count users who have visited those pages or for other related App statistics.

 The information we collect automatically is statistical and does not include personal information.
 We may maintain it or associate it with personal information we collect in other ways, that you provide to us or receive from third parties.
 This usage information helps us to improve our App and deliver a more personalized service, including by helping us to:

-* Estimate our audience size and usage patterns.
+- Estimate our audience size and usage patterns.
-* Recognize you when you use the App.
+- Recognize you when you use the App.

 If you do not want us to collect this information, do not download the App or delete it from your device.

-***Third-Party Information Collection***
+**_Third-Party Information Collection_**

-When you use the App or its content, certain third parties collect information about you or your device.
-These third parties may include:
+When you use the App, it may collect the following information from your device and share it with third party advertisers:

-* Advertisers, ad networks, and ad servers.
-* Analytics companies.
-* Your mobile device manufacturer.
-* Your mobile service provider.
+- <u>Device information</u>: This includes IP address, which may be used to estimate the device’s general location, and Device ID, such as the device’s advertising identifier.
+- <u>Usage information</u>: This includes user-associated performance data, such as app launch time, hang rate, or energy usage.
+This data may be used to evaluate user behaviour, plan new features, and to display ads.
+The App may also collect user interaction information, such as app launch taps and video views, to improve advertising performance.
+- <u>Advertising information</u>: This includes advertisements the user has seen, which may be used to power analytics and advertising features.
+- <u>Non-user related crash logs</u>: This information may be used to detect problems and improve the software development kit and may be used for advertising and analytics.

 These third parties may use cookies alone or in conjunction with other tracking technologies to collect information about you when you use the App.
-The information they collect may include information such as:

-* User interactions with ads.
-* Device information, including IP address and Device ID.
-* User-related performance data such as app launch time.

-This information may be associated with your personal information.
-The third parties may use this information to provide you with behavioural advertising or other targeted content.
-In addition to helping advertisers reach the right people for their products and services, behavioural advertising helps support the App so that you can enjoy free content.

 We do not control these third parties’ tracking technologies or how they use them.
 If you have any questions about an advertisement or other targeted content, you should contact the responsible provider directly.